samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > In the midst of a 90-minute bike workout, you'll sustain 75 minutes of effort
 > between 90-95% FTP pushing you very close to the effort you'll try to hold
 > during your race-day bike leg.
 Then, you'll dismount and transition quickly
-> into your running gear right before you take off on a fairly short30-minute
+> into your running gear right before you take off on a fairly short 30-minute
 > run at a Moderate-Hard, RPE8 pace in order to more closely simulate race pace
 > off the bike.

 #### Workout 3
 * **Name**: Recovery Run + Strides
-* **Duration**: 1 day and 12 hours
+* **Duration**: 1 day and 16 hours

 **Description**:

 > With at least a few to several hours of recovery following your brick, run 40
-> minutes at an Easy, RPE 4 pace and include another 6x20-second relaxed sprints
+> minutes at an Easy, RPE4 pace and include another 6x20-second relaxed sprints
 > at RPE10 with 40 seconds of rest after each one.

 ### Sunday

 #### Workout 1
 * **Name**: Swim Time Trial

 **Description**:

-> Warm-Up 400m Easy, RPE 4 1000m Hard, RPE 9 Cool-Down 400m easy, RPE 4
+> Warm-Up 400m Easy, RPE4 1000m Hard, RPE9 Cool-Down 400m Easy, RPE4

 #### Workout 2
 * **Name**: Base Run
 * **Duration**: 2 days and 2 hours

 **Description**:

-> Run 50min Easy-Moderate, RPE 6 using occasional 1-minute walk-breaks if
+> Run 50min Easy-Moderate, RPE6 using occasional 1-minute walk-breaks if
 > necessary.

 ## Week 5